resun-c/django-auth0-engine/README.md

 	else:
 		# unsuccessful user creation
 		...
 ```

-It has other functionality for finer control over the signup process.
+It has other functionality for finer control over the sign up process.
 See the [AuthEngine.signup()](docs/reference/md/auth_engine.md#authenginesignuprequest-email-password-connection-username-user_metadata-given_name-family_name-name-nickname-picture-signin-keep_signed_in) documentation for details.

-### 2. Signup/Signin with provider
+### 4.2.
+Sign up/Sign in with provider

-The `AuthEngine.signin_code()` method allows sign-in using various identity providers (IdPs), including social networks (Google, Facebook, Twitter, LinkedIn), enterprise systems (Microsoft Active Directory), and others.
+The `AuthEngine.signin_code()` method allows sign-in using various
+identity providers (IdPs), including social networks (Google, Facebook,
+Twitter, LinkedIn), enterprise systems (Microsoft Active Directory),
+and others.

-This method takes a Django `HttpRequest` object and the grant code received from the selected IdP as argument.
+This method takes a Django `HttpRequest` object and the grant code
+received from the selected IdP as argument.

-Upon authentication, it sets the session cookie in the request object and returns a `User` object.
-Otherwise, an `AuthEngineError` object with error information is returned; the request session is unchanged.
+Upon authentication, it sets the session cookie in the request object

-Example
+and returns a `User` object.
+Otherwise, an `AuthEngineError` object with
+error information is returned; the request session is unchanged.

+Example:

 ```
 from django_auth0_engine import AuthEngine